Vishalbhalkar/Instant-Samachaar/README.md

 ### Multilingual Support

-- NewsHive offers news content in multiple languages with high-quality translations.
+- Instant-Samachaar offers news content in multiple languages with high-quality translations.

 - Implementation: Integrates translation APIs  and collaborates with native speakers for accurate translations.